tdewolff/canvas/README.md

 * Fix transparency for EPS (cannot be fixed...)
 * Support fill gradients and patterns (hard)
 * Allow embedding raster images? (unsure)
+* Implement path iterator with a callback accepting (cmd, start, data, end), also for subpaths?

 Fonts